Flatulence Problems? Try These Home Remedies

 Apple cider vinegar

 Apple cider vinegar is used a lot to treat indigestion and to fight gases.
-It has the capacity to calm the stomach and offer immediate relief.
+It can calm the stomach and offer immediate relief.

 - 2 tablespoons of apple cider vinegar (20 ml)